ospray/hdospray/doc/compilation.md

 release of OSPRay for Hydra and `usdv` being the version of USD it is built against.
 This is required due to the frequently changing internals of hydra.

-Currently OSPRay for Hydra is regularly tested on Linux Arch.
-MacOS support in USD is experimental, but we often test against it.
-Windows support of USD is also experimental, but we have not tested OSPRay for Hydra with it.
+Currently OSPRay for Hydra is regularly tested on Ubuntu 22.04, and has been tested on Windows 10 and MacOS 12.6.

 ## Prerequisites